Fostering isn't a lifetime commitment...

 Thank you for considering the lifesaving act of becoming a foster.
 Fosters truly are the FRONT LINE for these animals!
-A foster home is a temporary living situation for animals while they are awaiting placement in a permanent home.
+A foster home is a temporary living situation for animals while awaiting placement in a permanent home.
 Foster families provide shelter, food, care, love, and guidance.
 The number of animals we can save depends entirely on the number of people who will open their homes and hearts to foster them.
-As a foster, you are their salvation and you should never underestimate the important role you are playing in their lives.
+As a foster, you are their salvation and should never underestimate your vital role in their lives.

 Albert's Dog Lounge is a 100% foster-based rescue.
 Therefore, the more fosters we have, the more dogs we can save!
-When fostering for us, we provide all the supplies, and fosters are encouraged to only take on dogs that you're comfortable with and fits the needs of your family members.
-We welcome any and all questions and want to make fostering a positive experience for all involved.
+When fostering for us, we provide all the supplies, and fosters are encouraged only to take on dogs that they're comfortable with and fit the needs of their family members.

 Why Foster?

-Most importantly: You’re saving your foster dog’s life!
+Most importantly, you’re saving your foster dog’s life!
 And it doesn’t stop there!
-Foster families play a vital role in a rescued pooch’s journey because they are often the first to find out about his unique personality.
-Fostering keeps dogs out of shelters where they’re under extremely stressful conditions dominated by loud noise and strange smells.
+Foster families play a vital role in a rescued pooch’s journey because they are often the first to discover his unique personality.
+Fostering keeps dogs out of shelters where they’re under highly stressful conditions dominated by loud noise and strange smells.
 The love and warmth of a foster family can make a world of difference.
-In fact, foster dogs are often better socialized and less stressed than shelter dogs, and they have a lower chance of getting sick.
+In fact, foster dogs are often better socialized and less stressed than shelter dogs and have a lower chance of getting sick.

 And it’s not just your foster pet that will benefit.
 Your own pets will learn more social skills and potentially gain a playmate.